Alfresco/alfresco-build-tools/docs/README.md

 ```

 The two vars in the previous snippet are [workflow configuration variables](https://github.blog/changelog/2023-01-10-github-actions-support-for-configuration-variables-in-workflows/) that can be created at organization level and shared across different repositories.

+### dbp-charts

+A collection of actions used in Alfresco acs-deployment repository to manage Helm charts (mostly deprecated).

+See [dbp-charts](../.github/actions/dbp-charts/) for more details.

 ### docker-build-image